Rebecca de Mendonça

 Saturday 14 September to Saturday, 21 September 2024

 Pastels and mixed media

-Her teaching and painting is the result of a varied career in the arts.
-Having completed her degree in Theatre Design at Wimbledon School of Art, she worked on projects ranging from Harrods Food Hall to the Phantom of the Opera and has been commissioned to paint dancers at English National Ballet and actors in West End Shows.
+Pastellist Rebecca de Mendonça’s unique style is the result of a varied career in the arts.
+After gaining her degree in Theatre Design, she worked on projects ranging from Harrods Food Hall to the Phantom of the Opera.

 Rebecca will demonstrate how to capture the architecture and landscape of the beautiful Watermill venues with a combination of materials.
 Soft pastels, pen and ink, Conte crayons and pastel pencils will be used separately and in combination to achieve lively sketches and finished pieces.
 She will show how we can vary our materials to suit the subject matter that we are observing and the size of our work.